How to use the MAX function

 LARGE(array, k)

-10. MAX function second-highest number no duplicates
+10. Second-highest number no duplicates

 The image above demonstrates a formula in cell E2 that extracts the second largest number, duplicate numbers are ignored.
 The data table is: